morea-framework/morea-framework.github.io/src/userguide.md

 Here are the steps:

 **Step 1.
 Create your Google Calendar.**  Using the [Google Calendar application](http://www.google.com/calendar), create a new calendar to hold the events associated with your course.
-Create a test event for today so that something shows up when you display the calendar initially.
+Create a test event for today so that something shows up when you display the calendar for testing.

 **Step 2.
 Create a Google API key.**  See the [FullCalendar Google Calendar API key documentation](http://fullcalendar.io/docs/google_calendar/) for the steps you need to take to do this.
 For the referrers field, a good approach is to restrict the websites to your github.io sites.
 For example, if your github username is 'philipmjohnson', then the referrers field should be: 'philipmjohnson.github.io/\*'.
 That means that you can use the same API key for all your Morea sites, and also that others can't use your API key.